 You specify the security mechanisms that a server supports in interfaces or a directory service.
-The values for interfaces or directory service's secmech line/attribute must correspond to the strings associated with object identifiers defined in the user's objectid.dat file, under the [secmech] section:
+The values for interfaces or directory service's seemech line/attribute must correspond to the strings associated with object identifiers defined in the user's objectid.dat file, under the [secmech] section:

-- The optional secmeth line in an interfaces entry specifies the security mechanisms that a server supports. - The optional secmech attribute in a directory service entry describes the security mechanisms that a server supports.
+The optional secmech line in an interfaces entry specifies the security mechanisms that a server supports. • The optional secmeth attribute in a directory service entry describes the security mechanisms that a server supports.